omunroe-com/books-2/restructuredtext/restructuredtext.rst

 --------

-Sections headers are a single line of text with an underline or an underline and an overline of non-alphanumeric characters (adornment), which are as long as the text:
+Sections headers are a single line of text with an underline or an underline and an overline of non-alphanumeric characters (adornment), which are at least as long as the text:

 .. code:: rst